-Ford won 236 games, the most of any New York Yankee, and ranks 63rd on the all-time list.
-But his winning percentage of .690 (nearly 7 of every 10 games!) ranks him fourth all-time, and second in the modern era to Clayton Kershaw.
+At the time, Ford, 21, was still a fresh new face in the major leagues, but he went on to win 236 games, the most of any New York Yankee, and ranks 63rd on the all-time Major League Baseball list for career wins.
+His winning percentage of .690 (nearly 7 of every 10 games!) ranks him fourth all-time.

-Ford worried that the Yankees would move on without him, but the entire team attended his wedding in Glen Cove, Long Island.
+Ford worried that the Yankees would move on without him, but the entire team attended his wedding in Glen Cove, Long Island, during his time in the army.
 In April of 1951, Ford tossed the first pitch at Yankee Stadium in his Army uniform.

 Mark A. Wallinger is a marketing and sales executive originally from New Jersey.

 Staff of the Historical Office.
 (2008).
 A History of Army Communications and Electronics at Fort Monmouth, New Jersey 1917-2007.
 Office of the Deputy Chief of Staff for Operations and Plans, U.S. Army CECOM Life Cycle Management Command, Fort Monmouth, N.J.
 U.S. Government Printing Office, available: bookstore.gpo.gov.

 Whitey Ford, Yankees legend, Army vet, dies age 91.
 (2020).
 Valor Guardians.
 Available: https://valorguardians.com/blog/?p=106017&cpage=1